soimort/translate-shell/README.md

     $ trans :fr http://www.w3.org/

-A browser session will be started for viewing.
+A browser session will be started for viewing the translation (in Google Translate).
 To specify the web browser, use the `-browser` option.

 ### Interactive Mode